lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 the frame to a Network Gateway.
 The Network Gateway sends the data to a LC for decompression.
 They both share the same rules.
 The LC can be located on the Network Gateway or in another places if a tunnel is established between the NG and the LC.
 This architecture forms a star topology.
+After decompression the packet can be sent on the Internet to one or several Application Servers (LA).

+The principle is exactly the same in the other direction.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
 Each rule contains itself a list of field descriptions composed of a filed id (FID), a target